-ICOS - Standardised greenhouse gas observations throughout Europe connected to European and global networks.
+ICOS - Standardised greenhouse gas observations throughout Europe

 The level of greenhouse gases in the atmosphere rises constantly, heating up our planet.
 Observing the levels of greenhouse gas emissions is essential to predict climate change and mitigate its consequences.
 ICOS produces standardised and high-precision greenhouse gas data from its Atmosphere, Ecosystem and Ocean stations.